sds621/oui-list/README.md

 # oui-list

-This program with read in a list of mac addresses and create a new list containing only the manufacturer identification portion of the mac address, excluding duplicates and print the new list to a text file.
+This program will read in a list of mac addresses and create a new list containing only the manufacturer identification portion of the mac address, excluding duplicates and print the new list to a text file.